• Skip to primary navigation

 Britini Ayers, PhD

-Project Title: Exploring the Feasibility of a Group Prenatal Program, Kōmmour Prenatal, to Reduce Maternal and Infant Health Disparities among Marshallese Pacific Islander Women
+Project Title: Exploring the Feasibility of a Group Prenatal Program, Kōmmour Prenatal, to Reduce Maternal and Infant Health Challenges among Marshallese Pacific Islander Women

-Current health care interventions are not culturally relevant or focus primarily on individual-level motivations that are not effective within highly collectivistic Pacific Islander cultures.
-Pacific Islander communities’ concept of health and wellbeing are largely shaped by collectivistic cultural values and practices.
-This concept of health would suggest the need for culturally adapted group-based interventions.
-Recent data with other cultural groups report that pregnant women who received a group-based prenatal intervention (Centering) had a significantly lower risk of having a preterm birth, low birth weight infants, and improved outcomes with gestational diabetes mellitus compared to women receiving individualized care.
-However, group prenatal care has not been culturally adapted and tested with the Marshallese or other Pacific Islanders in the mainland US.
-The purpose of the proposed study is to culturally adapt and examine the feasibility and preliminary effectiveness of a group prenatal program (Kōmmour Prenatal) to reduce maternal and infant health disparities among Marshallese Pacific Islander women in the US.
+Current health care interventions focus primarily on individual-level motivations that are not effective within highly collectivistic Pacific Islander communities.
+Pacific Islander communities’ concept of health and wellbeing are largely shaped by collectivistic values and practices.
+This concept of health would suggest the need for community adapted group-based interventions.
+Recent data with other groups report that pregnant women who received a group-based prenatal intervention (Centering) had a significantly lower risk of having a preterm birth, low birth weight infants, and improved outcomes with gestational diabetes mellitus compared to women receiving individualized care.
+However, group prenatal care has not been adapted and tested with the Marshallese or other Pacific Islanders in the mainland US.
+The purpose of the proposed study is to adapt and examine the feasibility and preliminary effectiveness of a group prenatal program (Kōmmour Prenatal) to reduce maternal and infant health disparities among Marshallese Pacific Islander women in the US.

-Dr. Ayers joined the College of Medicine as a new faculty member in 2018.
+Ayers joined the College of Medicine as a new faculty member in 2018.
 She received her doctorate from the University of Arkansas.
-Dr. Ayers draws upon her years as a Lactation Consultant and Midwifes Apprentice to inform her evolving research.
+Ayers draws upon her years as a lactation consultant and midwifes apprentice to inform her evolving research.

 Mentors: